 Zhong Shao’s research interest is, very broadly, on building reliable and secure computer software.
 The computer industry has shown explosive growth in the past thirty years.
 Software dependability, however, falls far behind everything else because we do not have good languages and tools that can take precise control of the ever-growing complexity in modern computer systems.
 During the last few years, Professor Shao’s FLINT group has been developing and applying new language-based technologies to build certified system software (e.g., OS kernels and hypervisors).
 Certified software consists of a binary machine executable plus a rigorous machine-checkable proof that the software is free of bugs with respect to specific requirements.
 A certified OS kernel is a library-based kernel but with formal specifications and proofs about all of its abstraction layers and system libraries.
 The FLINT group is currently working on the following three important questions: (1) Under a clean-slate approach, what are the right OS kernel structures that can offer the best support for resilience, extensibility, and security?
 (2) What are the best programming languages and developing environments for implementing such certified low-level programs?
 (3) What new formal methods we need to develop in order to support these new languages and make certified programming both practical and scalable?

 Ruzica Piskac’s research interests focus broadly on the topic of software synthesis and verification.
 Software errors in general cost the global economy a trillion dollars annually, based on 2017 estimates.
 Detecting and preventing software errors plays a major role in the development process, with programmers using techniques like testing, debugging, and verification, and as a result, automating a lot of these techniques is crucial.
-The different projects Professor Piskac’s group is working on include (1) automatically learning specifications for complex, unstructured languages such as database configuration files and continuous integration configurations, and Infrastructure as Code, (2) work on synthesis of Functional Reactive Programming programs from logical specifications that describe safety and security properties, (3) work on Haskell symbolic execution, which automatically solves symbolic constraints on function inputs to fully explore code fragments, (4) automatically generating logical specifications that describe the semantic differences of successive versions of large software, and (5) work on live programming, that aims to develop frameworks that assist programmers with writing software and detecting errors on the fly.
-More information about this research, can be found at ROSE group’s website.
+The different projects Professor Piskac’s group is working on include (1) automatically learning specifications for complex, unstructured languages such as database configuration files and continuous integration configurations, and Infrastructure as Code, (2) work on synthesis of Functional Reactive Programming programs from logical specifications that describe safety and security properties, (3) work on modular verification engine for Haskell programs, which automatically solves symbolic constraints on function inputs to fully explore code fragments, (4) privacy preserving formal methods, where the the goal is to provide cryptographic protocols for evaluating classic problems in formal methods - such as model checking and satisfiability solving – while maintaining privacy over user inputs.
+More information about research can be found at ROSE group’s website.

 On a larger scale, David Gelernter’s software ensemble research is the study of programs that are built out of many separate, coordinated activities, with an emphasis on recognizing and understanding the properties that all such systems share, versus the more widespread practice of dividing the field into intellectually disjoint sub-areas.
 Ensemble computing includes the study of: (1) parallel programs, which focus many computers on a single problem in order to solve it faster; (2) distributed programs, which attempt to integrate many separate, autonomous computers; (3) ensembles, which include time- as opposed to space-separated activities and which pose new research challenges in the areas of file systems and databases, and; (4) the relationship between software ensembles and naturally occurring ones, as for example in economic, biological, or physical systems.
 All of these areas pose both theoretical and pragmatic questions.
 The search for a formal definition of “coordination language,” and the development of Internet applications are new areas of focus in the software ensemble research effort.